laurani02/bayesian-project/report.md

 **Batch learning**

 The Bayesian model learned from the available training data.
 As visible in plot 2.2, the training and test data is not evenly distributed in the room.
-When testing the Bayesian model on the training vs test data, naturally the model has very different predictions for the two types.
+When testing the Bayesian model on the training versus test data, naturally the model has very different predictions for the two types.
+In addition to this, there is a risk that the model tested on training data is overfitted and should preferably not be evaluated by data it already has been trained on.

 ![Task 2.2](plot2.png "The data") </br>
 *2.2 Divide of test and training data.*